marianmeres/wizard/README.md

 //
 wizard.subscribe(({ steps, current }) => {
-    // steps is array of step object with:
+    // `steps` is array of step objects with:

     // label: string;
     // data: any; // local writable step data
     // context: any; // wizard "globals"